Save 51% on your subscription

-Put 150g water and all the dough ingredients, apart from the butter, into the bowl of a mixer with a beater paddle.
+Put 150g water and all the dough ingredients, apart from the butter, into the bowl of a mixer with a dough hook.
 Mix on a medium speed for 8 mins or until the dough starts coming away from the sides and forms a ball.
 Turn off the mixer and let the dough rest for 1 min.

 Start the mixer up again on a medium speed and slowly add the butter to the dough – about 25g at a time.
 Once it is all incorporated, mix on high speed for 5 mins until the dough is glossy, smooth and very elastic when pulled.